Extendy/SmartyURL/docs/ip2location.md

 The uploaded BIN file should be the standard version provided by IP2Location.

-> [!IMPORTANT]
+!!! warning
-> When uploading your custom IP2Location BIN file, please refrain from overwriting the default 'IP2LOCATION-LITE-DB1.BIN' file.
+    When uploading your custom IP2Location BIN file, please do not overwrite the default 'IP2LOCATION-LITE-DB1.BIN' file.
 Instead, upload it with a new filename and adjust the `ip2location_bin_file` setting accordingly.
 This will ensures that your file won't be overwritten when SmartyURL is updated to a new version in the future.

 This setup ensures that SmartyURL uses the paid, more accurate, and regularly updated IP2Location database for enhanced country detection.

+!!! note
-**Please note that:**  When using the paid version of IP2Location, please remember to manually update the database (.BIN) file regularly whenever IP2Location announces a database update.
+    When using the paid version of IP2Location, please remember to manually update the database (.BIN) file regularly whenever IP2Location announces a database update.
 This process is not handled automaticlly by SmartyURL, so it's important to stay informed about IP2Location announcements.